Christopher Lloyd: Career

-In March 2022, Lloyd was announced to be set to guest star in an episode of the third season of The Mandalorian, expected to be released later in the year by Disney+.

-In April 2022, it was announced that Lloyd will star in Spirit Halloween: The Movie, a film produced in partnership with the Spirit Halloween retailer.
+In April 2022, it was announced that Lloyd would star in Spirit Halloween: The Movie, a film produced in partnership with the Spirit Halloween retailer.
 He plays Alec Windsor, a wealthy land developer who disappeared one Halloween night, and whose spirit is said to haunt the town in which the film is set each year on Halloween.
-The film is slated to be released on video-on-demand (VOD) on October 11, 2022.
+The film was released on video-on-demand (VOD) on October 11, 2022.

+In April 2023, Lloyd guest starred in an episode of the third season of The Mandalorian, portraying the role of Commissioner Helgait.
+In June 2023, Lloyd was announced to be starring in the live-action Knuckles series, which premiered in April 2024.

 Personal life

-Lloyd married Catharine Dallas Dixon Boyd, on June 6, 1959.
+Lloyd married Catharine Dallas Dixon Boyd on June 6, 1959.
 They divorced in 1971.
 He married actress Kay Tornborg in 1974, divorcing her circa 1987.
 Lloyd's third marriage, to Carol Ann Vanek, had lasted more than two years when they were in the process of divorce in July 1991.
 His fourth marriage, to screenwriter Jane Walker Wood, lasted from 1992 to 2005.

 In 2016, he married Lisa Loiacono, who was Lloyd's real estate agent when he sold his house in Montecito, California, in 2012.
 His former house on that lot was destroyed in the Tea Fire of November 2008.

 Lloyd's philanthropist mother, Ruth Lapham Lloyd, died in 1984 at age 88.
-Her other surviving children were Donald L. Mygatt, Antoinette L. Mygatt Lucas, Samuel Lloyd III, Ruth Lloyd Scott, Ax Lloyd, and Adele L. Kinney.
+Her other surviving children were Donald L. Mygatt (who died in 2003), Antoinette L. Mygatt Lucas, Samuel Lloyd III (who later died in 2017), Ruth Lloyd Scott, Ax Lloyd, and Adele L. Kinney.
 Lloyd's nephew, Sam Lloyd (1963–2020), was known for playing lawyer Ted Buckland on Scrubs.